 2019 The American College of Nutrition promotes Dr. Ifland to Fellow in recognition of her work in processed food addiction.

 2020 Dr. Ifland releases the Food Addiction Core Training (www.foodaddictionprofessionals) for health professionals.
-She also releases the ARC Manager Training for lay people leading to the job of managing an Addiction Reset Community.
+She also releases the Food Addiction Recovery Advocate (FARA) for lay people, leading to the role of managing an Addiction Reset Community.

 Future.
 Dr. Ifland continues to train both professionals and lay people to lead others out of the misery of processed foods.
 She works to improve retention, shorten the time to control over food, and attract compulsive overeaters to her programs.